What Is Mesothelioma?

 - Weight loss or loss of appetite

-You may experience one, none or any of the above symptoms.
-Unfortunately, mesothelioma symptoms are often mistaken for other conditions and can be easy to overlook.
+Mesothelioma symptoms are often mistaken for other conditions and can be easy to overlook.
 If you have any of the above symptoms in addition to mesothelioma risk factors (below), seek medical advice.

 What Are the Risk Factors for Mesothelioma?

 If you or a family member worked in an environment that frequently contained asbestos, you are at a higher risk of developing mesothelioma later in life.
-Mesothelioma takes 10-50 years to develop after the initial exposure to asbestos.
+Mesothelioma typically takes 20-50 years to develop after the initial exposure to asbestos.

 Additional recognized risk factors include:

-- Gender — Male
+- Gender (male)

 - Poor nutrition and health

-Can my GP or Family Doctor Diagnose Mesothelioma?
+Can My GP or Family Doctor Diagnose Mesothelioma?

-Not on their own.
 Mesothelioma is a relatively rare disease, and many GPs have never diagnosed mesothelioma.
 Mesothelioma doesn’t look or behave like other forms of cancer, which makes it easy to overlook or misdiagnose.

 Do I Need a Second Opinion?

-Yes!
-Mesothelioma is a complex disease, and you should always get a second opinion if you are diagnosed with it.
-Ensure your lab samples are sent to a second facility and have your diagnosis confirmed by at least 2 doctors with mesothelioma experience.
+Ensure your biopsy samples are sent to a second facility and have your diagnosis confirmed by at least 2 doctors with mesothelioma experience.

 Note that some insurance policies also require a second opinion before they will cover treatment.
 Hospitals with mesothelioma centers can often provide second opinions in-house, while hospitals without several mesothelioma experts should outsource a second opinion.